khermano/eshop-project-springboot/README.md

 ## Endpoints info

+- first check that all services are up and running at http://localhost:8761
-- all endpoints are available with Swagger UI at http://localhost:8080 (see Swagger UI)
+- after that all endpoints are available with Swagger UI at http://localhost:8080 (see Swagger UI)

 **Users**